SFU-GDC/heroku-source/README.md

 # heroku-source
-This is the repository for all applications run on the cloud using heroku.
-If you'd like to help, send me a message and I'll add you to the heroku page so you can see build debug info.
+This is the repository for all of our applications run on the cloud through heroku.
+If you'd like to help, send me a message and I'll add you to the heroku page so you can see debug info on builds.

 ### CubeBot - Discord Bot:
 CubeBot is SFU Game Dev Club's main bot for managing roles and giving information about game jams.